 - Contains additional features and functions not available in your older edition

 - Better stability improved user experience.

-To install, just drag the file and drop it in the marked rectangle.
-Installation will begin automatically.
+Simply drag the file and drop it in the marked rectangle to begin installation.

 The Linux kernel can be interpreted as the heart (or brains) of the computer.
-It's the bit of code that bridges the hardware and other software.
-The kernel controls everything - balancing the needs of computer processing, hardware access, user responsiveness and more.
+The kernel controls everything.
+It is the bit of code that bridges the hardware and other software, balancing the needs of computer processing, hardware access, user responsiveness and more.
 You can replace the kernel of your Snakeoil OS by dropping a new kernel file into the marked rectangle.
 Some common examples of why you need to use a different kernel are:

 Once the kernel is uploaded, you need to reboot the machine for the new kernel to take effect.

 WARNING: Using a different kernel can be risky - it is the heart and soul of a computer after all and you can never truely know if the new kernel you uploaded will boot the computer up, or not.
 If things go wrong, refer to the Failed Kernel section to how to recover your computer back to a usable state.

 Refer to the custom kernel article for details.

 Ubuntu software is installed via a mechanism called a deb package file.
 Activated Snakeoil OS machines can also use this upload box to install deb files easily (no more messy Linux commands!)

 Here are some examples of what you can do with debs: